 - Substantial first year cash flow, beginning within a few months in most acquisitions

 - Predictable revenue and expenses.

 - Fully-trained staff who are familiar with the practice and clients.

-- Client relationships are pre-established and in a scenario where the original owner is retiring, most clients will stay with the firm, if the buyer is a good fit.
+- Client relationships are pre-established and, in a scenario where the original owner is retiring, clients usually stay with the firm if the buyer is a good fit.

 - Sellers who are willing to share information and guide you through what has and hasn’t worked in the past as well as which clients require specialized care.